 Fortify Your Lungs With Food

-by Catherine Morris | November 24, 2020, updated almost 4 years ago
+by Catherine Morris | November 24, 2020, updated about 4 years ago

 We’re all worried about our lungs these days.
 There’s the standard afflictions—pollutants, toxins, and seasonal viruses, but with covid-19 patients having to wait in line for intubation, we’re experiencing higher anxiety than ever.
 It’s scary, and it would make sense if you wanted to do everything in your power to protect your lungs, and give them a fighting edge should you contract Covid.